Indictment: US researcher working for Chinese college

 WICHITA, Kan.
-(AP) - An associate professor at the University of Kansas was secretly working full time for a Chinese university while doing research in Kansas on projects funded by the U.S. government, an indictment filed Wednesday alleges.
+(AP) - A federal indictment alleges an associate professor at the University of Kansas was secretly working full time for a Chinese university while doing research in Kansas on projects funded by the U.S. government.

-Feng “Franklin” Tao was charged with one count of wire fraud and three counts of program fraud.
-The 47-year-old Lawrence man has been employed since August 2014 at the Kansas university’s Center for Environmentally Beneficial Catalysis in Lawrence.
-The center conducts research on sustainable technology to conserve natural resources and energy.
+Feng “Franklin” Tao was charged Wednesday with one count of wire fraud and three counts of program fraud.
+The 47-year-old Lawrence man has been employed since August 2014 at the university’s Center for Environmentally Beneficial Catalysis.
+The center researches sustainable technology to conserve natural resources and energy.

+The indictment accuses Tao of falsely claiming to have no conflicts of interest.
+It alleges he fraudulently received more than $37,000 in salary funded by the Department of Energy and the National Science Foundation.

 Court records do not list an attorney for Tao, who was arrested Wednesday at his home.